Bira/octopus-carnival/_posts/2026-07-29-dfrpg-adventurers-cleric.md

 ### Clerical Spellcasting

 The cleric's spell list is smaller than the wizard's, but also much simpler.
 The only prerequisite for learning a given spell is a minimum level of Power Investiture.
 Another advantage clerical spellcasting has over the wizardly variety is exclusive access to certain types of magic - most notably healing spells.

 Cleric spells cost FP as normal, but depend on _ambient sanctity_ instead of mana.
 Sanctity is a measure of how much influence the cleric's deities have over a given place.
 It has the same named levels and rules as mana, but is completely independent from it.
-Most places are normal sanctity.
-Higher sanctity can be found in temples or other places holy to the deity.
-Lower sanctity usually means you're in a place that's holy to the deity's enemies.
+Most places are "normal" sanctity.
+Higher sanctity can be found in temples or other places holy to the deity, and makes casting easier.
+Lower sanctity usually means you're in a place that's holy to the deity's enemies, and makes casting harder or even impossible.

 It's okay for the cleric to have some spell overlap with their wizard buddy, as they will still be able to cast if they find themselves no a no-mana zone that's